© Copyright – 2013 – Athletics Illustrated

 Kate Van Buskirk: My college roommate Shelley and I stumbled across this sometime during our freshman year, and we just thought it was hilarious: Don Hertzfeldt rejected cartoons I’ve never gotten around to changing the profile pic!

-CK: While on the theme of the ridiculous, I assume right at this red-hot moment in time should anyone ask where you are from you say, Brampton and not Toronto because of Honourable Rob Ford Mayor of Toronto’s shenanigans?
+CK: While on the theme of the ridiculous, I assume right at this red-hot moment in time, should anyone ask where you are from, you say, Brampton and not Toronto because of Honourable Rob Ford Mayor of Toronto’s shenanigans?

 KV: I grew up in Brampton, my parents and aunt still live there, and it is a city that played an integral role in early development: I went to school there from K-12, was a member of the Bramalea Bullets track club and the Brams United Girls Soccer Club for many years, and developed great ties to my Brampton communities.
 However, I was also involved in organisations and events in Toronto from an early age, and have lived in Ontario’s capital for the past two years.
 Most of my communities are here in Toronto now, and I am a fiercely proud Torontonian.

 I have been embarrassed and disturbed by what’s happening currently at City Hall, but also have to remind myself that this is what comes with living in a big, diverse city.
-The embattled mayor and his Ford Nation bring to light the range of beliefs and opinions that extend beyond the downtown core, and must be considered if this ever-growing metropolis is to succeed economically, socially and politically.
+The embattled mayor and his Ford Nation bring to light the range of beliefs and opinions that extend beyond the downtown core and must be considered if this ever-growing metropolis is to succeed economically, socially and politically.
 Living in the heart of a major city is going to come with its tensions and challenges, but one addiction – and scandal-ridden politician is not going to make me any less proud of all the incredible things Toronto has to offer!

 CK: Well said.
 Apparently there are 500 pages of evidence against him.
 Do you think law enforcement is introducing one new issue, each day?
 This could go on for years.

-KV: I am not a member of city council, nor do I feel that I have enough information or expertise to offer suggestions on how council should proceed with this.
-I do believe that the controversy surrounding Ford is stagnating the city and preventing vitally important issues from being addressed ie; infrastructure, transit and bike lanes; the proposed Line nine pipeline; ongoing issues of poverty and inequality, etc. I also believe that we have become the laughing stock of the Canadian and international communities, and that this is affecting our image and worth on a global level.
-For these reasons, I think that Ford’s removal from office is not only appropriate but essential, however I recognize that the current mess we’re in is unprecedented and must be dealt with responsibly and carefully.
+KV: I am not a member of the city council, nor do I feel that I have enough information or expertise to offer suggestions on how council should proceed with this.
+I do believe that the controversy surrounding Ford is stagnating the city and preventing vitally important issues from being addressed ie; infrastructure, transit and bike lanes; the proposed Line nine pipeline; ongoing issues of poverty and inequality, etc. I also believe that we have become the laughing stock of the Canadian and international communities and that this is affecting our image and worth on a global level.
+For these reasons, I think that Ford’s removal from office is not only appropriate but essential, however, I recognize that the current mess we’re in is unprecedented and must be dealt with responsibly and carefully.

 CK: You mentioned you are currently injured, which is preventing you from running in the National Cross Country Championships on November 30th.
 What’s the issue?

 KV: Throughout October I was dealing with some posterior tibial tendonitis that forced me to take a few weeks off running and address some underlying biomechanical issues.
-I made the classic mistake of not taking enough down time after my very long track season, and have been paying for it this fall.
+I made the classic mistake of not taking enough downtime after my very long track season, and have been paying for it this fall.
 However, I am happy to report that I am now injury-free!
 I have been running since the start of November, and am slowly building mileage and intensity in preparation for the indoor season.
 I’m bummed to be missing the Nat’l XC Champs, but don’t want to rush anything coming back from injury.

 CK: What sort of kilometreage do you get yourself up to before race season?